 provide two thirds of private sector jobs and account for 99% of all European business.

 Nearly all WES experts surveyed in Western Europe see a substantial and healthy

 SME sector as “essential for the national economy”.

-also asked if SMEs’ access to bank credit had been troubled by the global
+Economic experts were also asked if SMEs’ access to bank credit had been troubled

-financial crisis.
-The answer was primarily yes in North America, Eastern and
+by the global financial crisis.
+The answer was primarily yes in North America,

 of Independent States.
 Meanwhile, in areas less directly affected by the

 crisis – Asia, Latin America, Africa and the Near East –SMEs had faced some

 difficulty in obtaining bank credit, but the problem was less pronounced.

 Survey analysts pointed out that the short supply of bank credit, mainly in Europe,